Alexander Wennberg: New York Rangers

 On 6 March 2024, the Kraken traded Wennberg to the New York Rangers in exchange for a 2024 second-round and a conditional 2025 fourth-round draft picks.

 San Jose Sharks

 In the 2024 offseason, Wennberg left the Rangers as a free agent and signed a two-year, $10 million contract with the San Jose Sharks.
+In 2025, Wennberg was named alternate captain.
+In January 2026, he signed a three-year, $18 million contract extension.
+He was nominated for the King Clancy Memorial Trophy for leadership on and off the ice.

+International play

+Wennberg was named to the Olympic team for Sweden for the 2026 Winter Olympics.
+Sweden lost to the United States in the quarterfinals.

 Personal life

 Wennberg and his partner, Felicia Weeren, became parents in September 2021 when she gave birth to their son, Rio, whose name was inspired in large part by a character in the television series Money Heist.
 He and Felicia grew up near each other in Sweden but did not meet until after he reached the NHL and she had completed her studies in the United Kingdom.
 Together, they support causes for LGBTQIA+ youth.
 In October 2025, during the federal government shutdown as SNAP benefits were expected to lose funding, Wennberg and Felicia donated 50,000 meals to Feeding America and Second Harvest Food Bank of Silicon Valley.

 In July 2023, Wennberg became popular among TikTok's BookTok subcommunity "for his chiseled Nordic good looks."
 The Kraken began producing and releasing their own TikTok videos which were marketed to BookTok users and intended to capitalize on his good looks.
 Wennberg's partner, Felicia, described the attention as objectifying and having "crossed the line of what it means to fancy someone" into the realm of being "predatory and exploiting."
 When her comments received backlash, Wennberg took to social media to echo the sentiment, writing "aggressive language about real life players is too much" and asking for "a little respect."
 The Kraken deleted all references to BookTok from their social media accounts shortly thereafter.